markxxv/todo_projects/README.md

 # Task manager (todo) in new chrome tab

-Google Chrome Extension: Task manager in your new tab.
+Google Chrome Extension: Task manager in new browser tab.
 Data stores in localstorage.

 Work in progress